We Handle Elmiron Lawsuits in Connecticut and All Across the Country

 How Long Should You Take Elmiron?

-Elmiron generally requires three to six months of continued use to show any clinical response on IC symptoms.
+Elmiron generally requires three to six months of continued use to show any clinical response to IC symptoms.
 The current medical practice recommends that patients undergo evaluation after the first three months of taking Elmiron.
 If the patient’s symptoms have not improved, but they have not experienced any serious, intolerable, or life-threatening side effects, then Elmiron’s use can be continued for another three months.

 If a patient does not experience improvement in IC symptoms after six months of taking Elmiron, studies have not shown any clinical value in the continuing use of the drug.
 However, if a patient does obtain measurable relief from IC symptoms by taking Elmiron, patients often continue to take the medicine for years.
 Some patients have even used the drug for over two decades since it was first approved for use.